mini-eggs/Wigly/README.md

 #### What

 It's a view library!
 Like React/Preact, Vue, or HyperApp.
-It's my fav bits from React and Vue smashed into one while staying very lean with respect to kb size (2.5kb gzipped).
+It's my fav bits from React and Vue smashed into one while staying very lean with respect to kb size (the ES6 build is 1.2kb gzipped).

 #### Live example